The Sam Abell Endowed Scholarship

 Karen Van Allsburg Memorial Scholarship

-Maine Media Women, an organization of Maine writers, photographers, editors, and other media-related professionals will award, in collaboration wirth Maine Media Workshops+College, a tuition scholarship of up to $1000 to a qualified woman, an emerging artist who would like to further her skills with a course in still photography (preferably documentary, landscape, or portraiture).
+Maine Media Women, an organization of Maine writers, photographers, editors, and other media-related professionals will award, in collaboration with Maine Media Workshops+College, a tuition scholarship of up to $1000 to a qualified woman, an emerging artist who would like to further her skills with a course in still photography (preferably documentary, landscape, or portraiture).

 This need-based scholarship honors the memory of Karen Van Allsburg, a member of Maine Media Women and an alumna of Maine Photographic Workshops, our predecessor.
 A dynamic, creative woman who brightened every space she entered, Karen succumbed to breast cancer in December 1999 at the age of 51.

 The Arnold Newman Scholarship

 Recognized as the “Father of Environmental Portraiture” and acknowledged as one of the great masters of photography in the 20th century, Arnold Newman shared his wealth of experience as a teacher at the Workshops for over 30 years.
 The Arnold and Augusta Newman Foundation has established an endowment at Maine Media College and Workshops to provide scholarships to students.
 Application is by evidence of financial need as demonstrated on the application form, accompanied by latest tax return and 3 letters of recommendation as well as portfolio/reel submission.
-Materials must be sent electronically to: firstname.lastname@example.org with a deadline of 5PM, Friday April 27, 2018 Awards will be announced the week of May 7, 2018 Portfolios/reels must be placed online for viewing.
+Materials must be sent electronically to: firstname.lastname@example.org No deadline.
+Funds available until awarded..
+Portfolios/reels must be placed online for viewing.